C5Lab/projectZero/README.md

 - `start_evil_twin` - spins up the ESP-NOW link to the secondary ESP32 so that deauth + portal orchestration happens automatically; once a password is validated, ESP32-C5 stops the attack.
 - `start_portal <ssid>` - launches the captive portal locally on the C5, adds DNS redirection, and stores submissions inside `/sdcard/lab/portals.txt`.
 - `list_sd` / `select_html <index>` - browse `/sdcard/lab/htmls/` for custom captive-portal templates (limited to 800 KB each) and push them into RAM.
+- `show_pass` - prints the contents of `/sdcard/lab/portals.txt` for quick review of captured submissions.
 - `start_karma <probe_index>` - re-broadcasts one of the sniffed probe SSIDs so the portal can masquerade as whatever nearby phones expect.
 - `start_handshake` - exclusive LAB feature that spins up a dedicated WPA handshake capture task (shown as **Handshaker** inside the Flipper UI).
 More details: https://github.com/C5Lab/projectZero/wiki/Handshaker
 - `save_handshake` - manual flush of a completed 4-way handshake to the SD card when you want to preserve it before stopping attacks.